PhonologicalCorpusTools/SLPAA/docs/source/glossary.rst

 module
 ======
-add here (specifically our use of this term and how it applies to the program)
+NT - add here (specifically our use of this term and how it applies to the program)

 .. _perceptual_shape:

 perceptual shape
 ================
-add here
+NT - add here

 .. _sample: